ucsb-cs8-f17/ucsb-cs8-f17.github.io/_lab/project01.md

 def drawTree(height, color):

     '''
     This function draws a tree of a given height that consists of a rectangular brown bark and a top comprised of three triangles of a given color stacked on top of each other.

     The bottom left corner of the bark should be at current location of the turtle making no assumptions about the orientation of the turtle.

-    After drawing the tree the turtle should be returned to its original position and oriented at 0 degrees All other parameters such as the width of the tree and the length of the bark must be chosen so that the tree is well proportioned.
+    After drawing the tree the turtle should be returned to its original position and oriented at 0 degrees.

+    All other parameters such as the width of the tree and the length of the bark must be chosen so that the tree is well proportioned.
     '''